 Rules:

 Know your limits if riding an ATV.
-There are steep slopes and rapidly flowing water.
+There are some steep slopes and rapidly flowing water.
 Only you are responsible for your safety.

 Park vehicles/trailers in clearing outside the woods, and only enter woods by foot or ATV unless escorted by owner.